MIAS education: programme overview

 The journey in Ibn Arabi’s teachings

-The generic title of our courses is inspired by the concept of the journey which occupies a central position in Ibn Arabi’s teachings.
+The generic title of our courses is inspired by the concept of the journey, which occupies a central position in Ibn Arabi’s teachings.
 The multifaceted meanings of the journey in Ibn Arabi’s works can be found in his Kitab al-Isra (The Night Journey), Futuhat al-Makkiyya (The Meccan Openings) and Kitab al-Isfar (The Secrets of Voyaging).

 According to Ibn Arabi, the spiritual journey towards the Divine is a continuous process that reveals a path through several spiritual openings: